OpenTranslationBible/open-bible/en-GB/23.Isaiah/md/isaiah-38.md

 ## Isaiah 38:4

-Then the word of the Lord came to Isaiah,
+At that time, the message from the Lord reached Isaiah,

 ## Isaiah 38:5